OpenSimulationInterface/osi-validation/README.md

 # OSI Validator
 [![CI](https://github.com/OpenSimulationInterface/osi-validation/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/OpenSimulationInterface/osi-validation/actions/workflows/ci.yml)

+> **_NOTE:_**  This tool is not part of the official OSI standard.
+It has its own release schedule.
+The OSI CCB is not responsible for this software but MUST be notified about pull requests.

 OSI Validator checks the compliance of OSI messages with predefined [rules](https://github.com/OpenSimulationInterface/osi-validation/tree/master/rules).
 The full documentation on the validator and customization of the rules is available [here](https://github.com/OpenSimulationInterface/osi-validation/tree/master/doc).

 ## Usage